 When an expectant mother takes an antidepressant such as Zoloft during her pregnancy — especially in the first trimester — the defective drug may trigger autism in her baby.
 In fact, Zoloft is known to cause a wide variety of Zoloft birth defects, and many are serious, which you may already realize from your own family’s Zoloft experience, or from witnessing a Zoloft TV commercial or Zoloft TV ad offering Zoloft legal help.

-Such Zoloft birth defects include autism.
+The Zoloft birth defects include autism.
 In fact, a report by the Archive of General Psychiatry in 2011 determined that Zoloft is linked to a greater risk of a newborn baby having autism.
-That’s particularly true if the child’s mother used the antidepressant drug in her pregnancy’s first three months.
+It’s true if the mother used the antidepressant drug during the first three months of her pregnancy.

 This conclusion is based on a study of 300 mothers whose babies had the birth defect of autism to some extent, compared to more than 1,500 mothers who were randomly selected.
-Such a study led to the determination that an autism birth defect could arise for women who used an SSRI antidepressant such as Zoloft within one year of their child being born.
+Such a study led to the conclusion that an autism birth defect could arise for the children of women who used an SSRI antidepressant such as Zoloft within one year of being born.

 In other words, some women could have a baby with a Zoloft birth defect even if they only took Zoloft shortly before becoming pregnant.
 And of course, some women who are taking Zoloft become pregnant and don’t realize it — until too late to avoid a birth defect injury.
 Indeed, the highest risk for Zoloft birth defects appears to be when Zoloft is taken during a pregnancy’s first trimester.